Inklingo

 nounB1general

-Use 'ruptura' to describe the end of a romantic relationship, such as a boyfriend-girlfriend or dating couple, emphasizing the emotional break.
+Use 'ruptura' when referring to the end of a romantic relationship, like a boyfriend-girlfriend or married couple ending their partnership.

 A storybook illustration showing two simple, stylized figures standing far apart from each other on a plain background, symbolizing separation.